 Use Milk Kefir Directly as the “Sourdough Starter”

-Milk kefir can be a direct stand-in for a sourdough starter whether you don’t have a sourdough starter going, or you don’t have the time to create the kefir sourdough starter above.
+Milk kefir can be a direct stand-in for a sourdough starter whether you don’t have a sourdough starter going, or you lack the time to create the kefir sourdough starter above.

 Mix and knead as usual.
-Allow to ferment in an oiled bowl for about 24 hours, or until doubled in size.
+Ferment in an oiled bowl for about 24 hours, or until doubled in size.
 Punch down and place in a buttered loaf pan.
 Allow to rise until it reaches the top of the pan, then bake as usual.

 Benefits of Using Kefir as Leavening

 Keeping it simple.
-If you are already making milk kefir on a daily basis then you’ve got leavening on hand.
-Furthermore, if you can use something you’re already making as a sourdough starter then you don’t have to create and maintain a separate sourdough culture.
+If you are already making milk kefir on a daily basis, you’ve got leavening on hand.
+If you can use something you’re already making as a sourdough starter then you don’t have to create and maintain a separate sourdough culture.

 Starting with a Reliable Culture.
 If you have ever tried to create a sourdough starter by catching wild yeasts then you know that it can be hit or miss.
-Some wild yeasts produce great bread, others not so much.
+Some wild yeasts produce great bread, others do not.
 Starting with kefir can give you the peace of mind that only truly established cultures can bring.